-Portion/Yield:Makes 40 - 50 pieces
+Portion/Yield:Makes 40 - 50

-The key to success is that you must make this recipe in two stages as the coconut ice must rest for at least 8 hours (overnight will do) to set and harden.
-The following day cut the coconut ice into small bite size pieces before dipping them into tempered chocolate.
-I dipped mine only halfway into the chocolate as I liked the contrasting effect of the chocolate and white, the choice is yours if you want to cover yours completely, you will just need more chocolate.
+I originally made these for Mother’s Day, but there are plenty of other occasions and reasons to make these fabulous little morsels.
+I have flavoured mine with mint, but if you prefer them plain, then exchange the mint for vanilla extract instead.
+The key to their success is that you must make this recipe in two stages, because the coconut ice needs to rest for at least 8 hours (overnight is ideal) to set and harden, before it is cut into small bite-sized pieces the next day and dipped in tempered chocolate.
+I dip mine only halfway into the chocolate as I like the contrasting effect of the chocolate and white, but the choice is yours, so if you want to cover yours completely, you will just need to temper more chocolate.

 Ingredients & Method

-- 1 tin condensed milk (397g)
+- 1 x 397g can condensed milk

 - 350g icing sugar